Bird: Social systems

-Ninety-five per cent of bird species are socially monogamous.
+95 per cent of bird species are socially monogamous.
 These species pair for at least the length of the breeding season or—in some cases—for several years or until the death of one mate.
 Monogamy allows for both paternal care and biparental care, which is especially important for species in which care from both the female and the male parent is required in order to successfully rear a brood.
 Among many socially monogamous species, extra-pair copulation (infidelity) is common.
 Such behaviour typically occurs between dominant males and females paired with subordinate males, but may also be the result of forced copulation in ducks and other anatids.

 For females, possible benefits of extra-pair copulation include getting better genes for her offspring and insuring against the possibility of infertility in her mate.
 Males of species that engage in extra-pair copulations will closely guard their mates to ensure the parentage of the offspring that they raise.

 Other mating systems, including polygyny, polyandry, polygamy, polygynandry, and promiscuity, also occur.
 Polygamous breeding systems arise when females are able to raise broods without the help of males.
 Mating systems vary across bird families but variations within species are thought to be driven by environmental conditions.
+A unique system is the formation of trios where a third individual is allowed by a breeding pair temporarily into the territory to assist with brood raising thereby leading to higher fitness.